 It’s not just about the financial plan.
 You’ll need a life plan because when you regain back all the time you used to spend working, boredom may set in and you’ll find yourself with too much time.

-As your working towards retirement, its important to discover the elements of your lifestyle you enjoy.
+As you working towards retirement, it’s important to discover the elements of your lifestyle you enjoy.
 And discover your interests and projects you’d like to work on.
 You don’t have to wait until retirement to find those out.
 In fact, it’s imperative you live a semblance of the life you want in retirement today.

 Doing so will help you identify how you’ll spend your time and how much money you’ll actually need to live it.
 Sooner or later.

 There’s a lot of emphasis on growing assets and sizes of investment accounts.
 Much of the assets and investments may not be accessible to help cover the cost of your lifestyle.
-Assets and investments would need to sell for cash to pay for living expenses.
+You would need to sell your assets and investments for cash to pay for living expenses.

 Spend your savings mindfully